Determinantal Point Processes for Coresets: Experiments

+Finally, in Figure~\ref{fig:compare_perf_DPP_vs_iid} (right), we compare \texttt{m-DPP} and \texttt{PolyProj-DPP} versus \texttt{matched iid} and \texttt{sensitivity iid} for the linear regression problem: once again, the observed edge is clearly due to the negative correlations induced by the determinantal nature of our method.\\

-We conclude this first well-controlled experimental section by summarizing the observed behaviors: \begin{itemize} \item \texttt{m-DPP} outperforms the current state of the art \texttt{sensitivity iid}, even in the $1$-means case, where sensitivities do not need to be estimated but may be computed exactly. \item As the dimension increases, the edge over iid sampling decreases. \item The best choice of parameter $s$ of the Gaussian kernel in our method is still an open problem.
+\textbf{We conclude} these first well-controlled experimental results by summarizing the observed behaviors: \begin{itemize} \item \texttt{m-DPP} outperforms the current state of the art \texttt{sensitivity iid}, even in the $1$-means and the linear regression cases, where sensitivities do not need to be estimated but may be computed exactly. \item \texttt{PolyProj-DPP} matches and in some cases outperforms \texttt{sensitivity iid}, at least for the importance sampling estimator. \item As the dimension increases, the edge over iid sampling decreases.
+In fact, all performances tend to \texttt{uniform iid}. \item The best choice of parameter $\tau$ of the Gaussian kernel in \texttt{m-DPP} is still an open problem.
 Empirically, a good order of magnitude is the average interdistance of the datapoints.
-Ideally, nevertheless, $s$ should increase as $m$, the number of wanted samples, decreases. \item Regarding the number of RFFs $r$, setting $r$ to a few times $m$ is sufficient. \item Regarding the impact of outliers.
+Ideally, nevertheless, $\tau$ should increase as $m$, the number of wanted samples, decreases. \item Regarding the number of RFFs $r$, setting $r$ to $\mathcal{O}(m)$ is sufficient. \item Regarding the impact of outliers.
 Our theorems are not well suited to outliers (due to the proof techniques used); nevertheless, in practice, we see that outliers are not an issue in our method: they even have a smaller impact on our method's performances than on other methods. \item Replacing weights by Voronoi weights yields in general better results, but only in low dimension.
 As the dimension increases, the Voronoi cost estimator fails (sometimes drastically). \end{itemize}